 I started with the metal elements.
 Cutting to length, drilling holes and countersinking them.
 2 types of screws were used as this jig is fixed on one side and can be adjusted on the other side in the future.
-Larger screws had too big heads for this project so I resized them down with some grinding.
+Larger screws had too big heads for this project, so I resized them down with some grinding.
 And that was the rails.
 Then one of the pushing rods was cut to length and pointed with a combination of 2 tools – an angle grinder and a drill (same combination for the larger bolt heads) – I used them 2 simultaneously.

 Using an old strap hinge I built the locking block.
-I drilled the hole with 8.5 mm drill bit provided with my set and then I cut the thread with the 10 mm tap.
+I drilled the hole with 8.5 mm drill bit provided with my set, and then I cut the thread with the 10 mm tap.

 Using my new magnetic bit holder I then assembled the rest.
-I first used the upper holes for the rods, but I had to switch for the middle ones.
+I first used the upper holes for the rods, but I had to switch to the middle ones.
 It’s an easy and quick switch.

-During turning I had to reinforce the handle and change the layout of the nuts but the progress I got was impressive.
-It showed that the jig had to be cleaned from time to time to keep the rails on the table top surface and not floating on the dust.
+During turning, I had to reinforce the handle and change the layout of the nuts but the progress I got was impressive.
+It showed that the jig had to be cleaned from time to time to keep the rails on the table-top surface and not floating on the dust.

-After cleaning I took 1 more pass to finish the surface.
+After cleaning, I took 1 more pass to finish the surface.
 It still needs some sanding, but the jig works!